Lakes and Streams of Kalkaska County

 It all started when…

 the glaciers receded from this region.
 Three headwaters were formed in what we now know as Kalkaska County.
 A headwater is a tributary stream of a river close to or forming part of its source.
-The Boardman River, Rapid River, and Manistee River all get there start right here in Kalkaska County!
+The Boardman River, Rapid River, and Manistee River all get their start right here in Kalkaska County!

 We have a duty to monitor these waterways to keep them free of pollutants and sedimentation.
 Every year we host and work with partners to facilitate river clean up days to keep debris out of the rivers.
 In 2018 we worked with many volunteers to remove over 60 pounds/yards of debris from 22 river miles of the Upper Mansitee River!
 We also participate in a MiCorp Stream Sampling program to monitor tributaries of the Manistee River for changes in macroinvertabrates populations.
 Macroinvertabrate populations are often indicators that river health is declining or improving.